This page was clinically reviewed by Willis Atherley-Bourne (BA, MA), Integrative Psychotherapist at Priory Hospital Hayes Grove, in August 2022.

 Inward anger

-More subtle types of harm related to anger include directing your anger and frustration inwardly.
-You may have intense thoughts of hating yourself, which can lead to isolation from friends and family, and even put you at risk of deliberate self-harming or suicide.
+More subtle types of anger include directing your anger and frustration inwardly.
+You may have intense thoughts of hating yourself, which can lead to isolation from friends and family, and even put you at risk of self-harm or suicide.

 Non-violent or passive aggression

-While this may not seem as extreme as other types of unhelpful angry behaviour, passive aggressive displays of anger can have consequences for your relationships, where ignoring people or refusing to speak to them or deliberately carrying out tasks at home or at work poorly, can have negative consequences affecting both yourself and the people around you.
+While this may not seem as extreme as other types of unhelpful angry behaviour, passive aggressive displays of anger can have consequences for your relationships.
+For example, ignoring people or refusing to speak to them, or deliberately carrying out tasks at home or work poorly, can have negative consequences affecting yourself and the people around you.

 Anger management treatment at Priory

 Feelings of anger can be related to many different underlying difficulties.
-For this reason, your case requires careful evaluation and assessment.
-Consideration is given to any underlying mental health, alcohol and/or substance misuse difficulties by identifying treatment options, whilst interpersonal difficulties may be addressed through specific talking therapies.
-Often, anger management difficulties may present as a make for severe low self-esteem and past trauma, including abuse.
+Treatment will consider any underlying mental health, alcohol and/or substance misuse difficulties as well as any interpersonal difficulties.
+Often, anger management problems may present as a mask for severe low self-esteem and past trauma, including abuse.

-The type and length of anger management treatment is dependent on your individual circumstances and the severity your anger issues.
-Some patients are treated as outpatients, where you would attend Priory for hourly sessions, perhaps once a week, with your consultant, psychologist or therapist.
-You may also require a more structured treatment approach, which can include taking part in anger management classes as part of our day care programme.
+The type and length of anger management treatment is depends on your individual circumstances and how severe your anger is.
+Some people are treated as outpatients, where you'd attend a Priory site for hourly sessions, perhaps once a week, with your consultant, psychologist or therapist.
+Or you may need a more structured treatment approach, which can include taking part in anger management classes as part of our day care programme.

 There are various treatment types that can help you to manage your anger, such as: